What makes our medical volunteer opportunities for high school students special?

 These programs will help you decide if a medical career is something you truly want.
 It’ll push you in the right direction while allowing you to be a part of something bigger: our efforts to improve healthcare in developing countries.
 And you'll achieve it through the support of our helpful staff and volunteers from around the world.

-Are you ready to discover what you’re capable of in 2020?
+Are you ready to discover what you’re capable of ?
 Take a look through our High School Special Projects to decide which one is the best fit for you.
-Reach out to us at anytime; our Project Experts will love to help you find the perfect placement for your summer volunteer abroad program.